Shopify/quilt/packages/web-worker/README.md

 This library contains three parts that must be used in tandem:

+1. The public API of the package provided by `@shopify/web-worker`
+1. A webpack plugin provided by `@shopify/web-worker/webpack`
 1. A babel plugin provided by `@shopify/web-worker/babel`
-2. A webpack plugin provided by `@shopify/web-worker/webpack`
-3. The public API of the package provided by `@shopify/web-worker`

 ### App code